anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 # Challenges of text processing

-- Ambiguity of natural language
+- Ambiguity
-- Variability of natural language
+- Variability
-- Evolution of language
+- Evolution
-- Structure of language: it is discrete, compositional and sparse
+- Structural complexity: language is discrete, compositional and sparse
 - Large vocabulary, vast amounts of data
 - Quality of data: errors and inconsistencies